gex194/ImageSound/README.md

 # ImageSound
 Listen for your images!
-Sound generation based on the image properties.
+Sound generation based on image properties.

 ## Used Libs
 - NAudio
 - AvaloniaUI
+- ImageSharp